 Cost of goods sold + Administrative expenses + Selling expenses

-Notice that the interest charges have not been included because they are categorized as financial expenses, not operating expenses.
+Notice that the interest charges of $10,000 have not been included because they are categorized as financial expenses, not operating expenses.

 Significance and interpretation: